certeu/morio/docs/docs/guides/design/readme.md

 - Before Morio, the only data type we collected were logs.
-- With Morio, we wanted to support ingesting different data types, such as metrics, audit info, events, heartbeats, and so on.
+- With Morio, we wanted to support ingesting different data types, such as metrics, audit info, events, healthchecks, and so on.

 ### Streaming data